Longwelwind/PhiScript/README.md

 # PhiScript
-PhiScript is a mod loader and a library for developping
+PhiScript is a mod loader and a library for developping mods for Planetbase.

 ## Projects
 ### PhiPatcher